Tafmakura/arsol-wps-packet-system-styles-sync/README.md

 - **Version Control Ready**: Perfect for Git-based workflows
 - **Performance Optimized**: Load only what you need, when you need it
 - **IDE Support**: Write and edit code in your preferred development environment
-- **Theme Integration**: Use snippets directly within your theme structure or as standalone packets that operate like plugins
+- **Theme Integration**: Use snippets directly within your theme structure
 - **Code Portability**: Easily reuse code from any source

 ## Installation